babelfish-for-postgresql/babelfish_project_website/_usage/command-line.md

 nav_order: 1
 ---

-## Using client tools to work with Babelfish
+## Using client tools to connect to Babelfish

-Most people use SQL Server Management Studio (SSMS) on Microsoft Windows to connect to Babelfish.
+Most people use SQL Server Management Studio (SSMS) or sqlcmd on Microsoft Windows to connect to SQL Server, and therefore these should be able to connect to Babelfish as well.

-However, there is an ever-growing community which prefers to use the command line to work with the server.
+However, there is an ever-growing community which prefers to use the command line on Linux to connect to the server.
 Those users have the following command-line tool choices on Linux:

-- sqlcmd: Using the Microsoft SQL Server interface
+- sqlcmd: Using the Microsoft SQL command-line utility
 - tsql: Using the FreeTDS command line tool

-Note that there is also a `psql` version for Babelfish, but that is not reliable.
+Note that there is also a `psql` version for Babelfish, which connects to the PostgreSQL port and uses PG SQL.
+However, this version is not supported.
-Therefore, it is strongly recommended not to use it.

-### Using sqlcmd to connect to the DB cluster {#babelfish-connect-sqlcmd}
+### Using sqlcmd to connect to the DB instance {#babelfish-connect-sqlcmd}

 The most common way to connect to and interact with Babelfish is with the SQL Server <code>sqlcmd</code> utility, as shown in the following.

 ```bash
 sqlcmd -S host.sample.com,1433 -U PUT_USER_HERE -P PUT_PASSWORD_HERE -d PUT_DBNAME_HERE